 - It must be nonproprietary.
 That is, it cannot be made specifically for use on a particular telephone system.
-(For example, you cannot connect a Lucent Technologies MERLIN® system phone, because it is specifically designed for use on a MERLIN system.) - Its Ringer Equivalence Number (REN) cannot be greater than 2.0.
+(For example, you cannot connect a Lucent Technologies MERLIN LEGEND® Communication System phone, because it is specifically designed for use on a MERLIN LEGEND Communication System.) - Its Ringer Equivalence Number (REN) cannot be greater than 2.0.
 (The REN is shown on a label on the device, usually on the bottom.) - You can connect a standard two-line device to the system, but for best results it should be installed and used as if it were a single-line device.